Skip to main content

 • Lifted Australia's overall ranking in the World Economic Forum Gender Gap Report to 26th out of 146, compared to 43rd in 2022.

 • Improved representation of women in parliament, as the first majority woman Commonwealth Government.
-In the 47th Parliament of the Commonwealth of Australia 44.5% of seats across both chambers are held by women – the highest recorded number of women in an Australian parliament.
+In the 47th Parliament of the Commonwealth of Australia 44.5 per cent of seats across both chambers are held by women – the highest recorded number of women in an Australian parliament.

 • Invested to equip and encourage women across the political spectrum to run for public office at local, state and federal levels, providing $5 million to Women for Election Australia.

-• Increased the representation of women on Australian Government boards to a record 51.6% in 2023.
+• Increased the representation of women on Australian Government boards to a record 51.6 per cent in 2023.

 • Supported an increase in nominations of women for the Order of Australia, leading a targeted communications campaign to encourage more nominations for women.
-Women made up more than 50% of award winners for the first time since 1975 at the Kings Birthday Honours in 2023, then again in the Australia Day 2024 Honours List.
+Women made up more than 50 per cent of award winners for the first time since 1975 at the Kings Birthday Honours in 2023, then again in the Australia Day 2024 Honours List.

 • Supported representation of women and girls in sport, through establishing the $200 million Play our Way program to promote equal access, building more suitable facilities, and supporting grassroots initiatives to get women and girls to engage and participate in sport throughout their lives.
 The Government is also developing a national sports plan, which envisions enhancing diversity, inclusion and equity in sport for all Australians, including women and girls, and supporting women's and girls' participation in talent and development programs to increase female representations in coaching, officiating and sports administration.
 To help protect sporting participants against discrimination, abuse and mistreatment, the Government is establishing a Safety in Sport Division for Sport Integrity Australia.